Overview

 The admin SDK is designed to run on secure, privileged environments.

 The admin SDK authenticates itself against Google servers by using a privileged account called a service account.
-Service accounts are automatically created by Google, are scoped to a Firebase project and have specific entitlements.
+Service accounts are automatically created by Google, scoped to a Firebase project and have specific entitlements.
 The admin SDK skips user-centric authentication and is not subject to security rules (which are designed to control untrusted requests).

 We primarily use the admin SDK within Cloud Functions, an environment pre-configured by Google with the appropriate service account.
 The admin SDK detects it and uses it.